Generating Correlated Random Numbers in R Using Matrix Methods

 Negative values in result: 488 out of 2000

-The Cholesky transformation can fundamentally change your data’s properties - like introducing negative values into a previously positive-only distribution.
+The Cholesky transformation can fundamentally modify data characteristics, such as introducing negative values into previously positive-only distributions, thereby altering the fundamental nature of the data.

 # Load the package